• Skip to primary navigation

 • FAQ

-Since I just shared a recipe for a 5 spice powder home blend, followed by a tau yew bak recipe (pork braised in soy sauce and 5 spice powder), it seems only natural to follow up with a post on how to use 5 spice powder.
+Since I just shared a recipe for a homemade 5 spice powder home blend- an essential Asian spice- and a tau yew bak recipe (5 spice powder braised pork), it seems natural to follow up with a post on how to actually use 5 spice powder, a common ingredient in Chinese recipes.

 Close-up of kimchi fried rice with Chinese pork jerky and eggs.